-The online platform for buying and selling luxury products Reebonz has made a partnership with the global enterprise-level public blockchain platform VeChain in order to create the end-to-end provenance for their luxury products using blockchain technology.
-The plan of this partnership is to develop a digital tag with the aim of enabling the development of an upstream and downstream supply chain assurance.
-Supply chain planning, product management and product traceability can be allowed through the supply chain assurance.
+The online platform for buying and selling luxury products Reebonz has made a partnership with the global enterprise-level public blockchain platform VeChain in order to create a blockchain technology-based end-to-end provenance for their luxury products.
+The plan of the partnership is to develop a digital tag with the aim of developing an upstream and downstream supply chain assurance.
+Supply chain planning, product management, and product traceability can be allowed through the supply chain assurance.
 They have signed a Memorandum of Understanding (“MOU”).

-Tamper-proof solutions will be created through VeChain’s expertise.
+Tamper-proof solutions will be provided through VeChain’s expertise.
 VeChainThor blockchain will be used to keep that data which is unique to every product sold.
-Proof-of-Concept is a consensus algorithm designed to take blockchain functionality advantage and both partners will develop the algorithm.
-These things will build trust along with providing better transparency for customers, suppliers, and merchants.
+Proof-of-Concept is a consensus algorithm designed to take blockchain functionality advantages and both partners will develop the algorithm and this thing will build trust along with providing transparency to a rapidly growing sharing economy.

 Bain & Company’s luxury reported that the market for personal luxury goods was €260 billion in 2018.
 The industry is expected to touch €320 billion to €365 billion in market size.
 Shifting to online luxury shopping touched €27 billion in sales.
-Although transformation to buying luxury online continued, providing more trusted authentication solutions is required yet.
+Although transformation to buying luxury online continued, providing trusted authentication solutions is required yet, GlobeNewswire reported.

-On February 25, 2019, the global management consulting and professional services firm Accenture has announced the development of that global supply chain which leverages blockchain technology, digital identity, and payments.
-Customers can identify those small-scale producers who use sustainable methods and can reward them through this supply chain.
-This supply chain is not only designed to provide producers with more-equitable compensation, but also ensure authenticity, create better transparency and enable producers, manufacturers, and retailers for better inventory and waste management.
-Accenture has collaborated with Mastercard, Amazon Web Services, Everledger and Mercy Corps in order to explore those solutions which are used to build upon this supply chain.
-The main purpose of these solutions is to empower customers along with promoting a financial inclusion for small-scale producers, Accenture Newsroom reported.[The views and opinions expressed in this article are those of the authors and do not necessarily reflect the views and/or the official policy of the website. ]
+On February 25, 2019, the global management consulting and professional services firm Accenture has announced a global supply chain.
+The supply chain is consisted of blockchain technology along with digital identity and payments technologies.
+Customers can identify small-scale producers and reward them through this supply chain.
+This supply chain is not only designed to provide the producers with more-equitable compensation, but also ensure authenticity and create transparency.
+Accenture has collaborated with Amazon Web Services, Mercy Corps, Everledger, and Mastercard in order to build upon this supply chain, to empower the customers and promote financial inclusion for the producers, Accenture Newsroom reported.[The views and opinions expressed in this article are those of the authors and do not necessarily reflect the views and/or the official policy of the website. ]